Advising & Recommendations

 The approval process requires students to identify courses specific to their major, minor or certificate programs.
 Each department has the authority to preapprove courses that replace either core requirements or upper-level electives.

-When speaking with a student about her study abroad plans, it is most helpful if you discuss the following areas with the student:
+When speaking with students about their study abroad plans, it is most helpful if you discuss the following objectives:

 - Consider major and degree requirements.
 Does the student have a plan to complete both and how does study abroad fit into that plan?

 - Inform the student of particular terms that may be best for study abroad (e.g., engineering might be taken second-semester sophomore year while psychology students might be encouraged to complete the 300-level stat course(s) before studying abroad).

 - Discuss study abroad course options with students and suggest courses that may be particularly helpful for the major/minor.

 - Be familiar with major/minor requirements and know which ones students may be able to take abroad and which requirements must be fulfilled at Smith.

 - Help students plan a course sequence that leaves a "flexible term" abroad with more elective options.

 - Discuss courses that may only be offered during a specific term on campus, which would interfere with study abroad during that specific term.